shabpompeiano/shabpompeiano/README.md

 ## 🚀 Welcome to My GitHub!

-Hi there! <br>I’m Shab, and I’m passionate about untangling the complexities of technology and making them simple, intuitive, and impactful.
+Hi there! <br>I’m Cesare, and I’m passionate about untangling the complexities of technology and making them simple, intuitive, and impactful.
 With one and a half years of experience pushing innovation in large organizations, I’m ready to embark on a new adventure!

 <br>